Horizont-Europe-Interstore/Testing-procedure-and-software-tools/README.md

  * Set Up : Verify a DeviceCapability resource exists on the REF-Server, which includes a link to EndDeviceListLink and its subordinate resources.
             Pre-register an EndDevice instance , including all following attributes.
 For example, SFDI, LFDI, FunctionSetAssignments.
  * Procedure :
    1. Retrieve the DeviceCapability resource from the REF-Server using the supported HTTP and IP address and find the EndDeviceListLink element.

    2. Perform a HTTP GET operatoin on the EndDeviceListLink URI and search through the EndDeviceList payload to find if an EndDevice instance is included that matches the identity of the REF-Client device.
 For               example, SFDI/LFDI.
 If found, skip next step.

    3. If no such EndDevice instance is found in the EndDeviceList, do a POST of an EndDevice instance, which includes the following elements.
 For example, SFDI/LFDI and changedTime elements.
 The REF-Server shall             respond with a 201 Created HTTP response code based on the handling of the POST payload and a Location header indicating the URI of the created resource on the REF-Server.

    4. Using the Location of the created EndDevice instance returned by the REF-Server, perform a HTTP GET operation on that Location.
-On successful GET operation, the EndDevice instance payload returned by the REF-Server shall include relevant subordinate resources assigned to the REF-Client.
+On successful GET operation, the EndDevice instance payload returned by the REF-          Server shall include relevant subordinate resources assigned to the REF-Client.
 For example SubscriptionListLink, RegistrationLink, FunctionSetAssignmentsListLink, SFDI/LFDI, and others.

    5. Process the EndDevice instance returned by the REF-Server and perform a HTTP GET operatoin on the FunctionSetAssignmentsListLink to retrieve the various FSA-assigned resources assigned to the REF-Client.

 * Pass/Fail Criteria :
   1) REF-Client requested and received the DeviceCapability resource on the REF-Server using the HTTP configuration information provided.
 REF-Server responded with 200 OK        and returned a conformant payload for its DeviceCapability.